Zilog Z80: Into production

-The first samples were returned from Mostek on 9 March 1976.
-By the end of the month, they had also completed a assembler-based development system.
-Some of the Z80 support and peripheral ICs were under development at this point, and many of them were launched during the following year.
+The first samples were returned from Mostek on March 9, 1976.
+By the end of the month, they had also completed an assembler-based development system.
+Some of the Z80 support and peripheral ICs were under development at this point, and some of them were launched during the following year.
 Among them were the Z80 CTC (counter/timer), Z80 DMA (direct memory access), Z80 DART (dual asynchronous receiver–transmitter), Z80 SIO (synchronous communication controller), and Z80 PIO (parallel input/output).

 The Z80 was officially launched in July 1976.
-One of the very first customers was a buyer who, unknown to Zilog, worked for NEC.
-At the time, the Japanese electronics companies were well known for taking US chip designs and producing them without a license.
-The Zilog team had worried about this, and Faggin had come up with the idea of adding transistors that would be subtlely modified to operate differently than a visual inspection would suggest.
-Shima added six of these "traps" around the design.
-Sometime later, Shima was told by an engineer within NEC that the traps had delayed their copying efforts by six months.
+At the time, concerns existed within the semiconductor industry about the unlicensed reproduction of chip designs by foreign manufacturers.
+To help deter reverse engineering, the Zilog team incorporated six "traps", transistors that were subtly modified to behave differently than their appearance would suggest.
+According to Shima, an engineer at NEC later told him that these traps delayed their reverse engineering efforts by six months.
+NEC later settled a patent infringement dispute with Zilog, securing a license to produce authorized versions of the Z80 and other chips.

-The successful launch allowed Faggin and Ungermann to approach Exxon looking for funding to build their own fab.
-The company agreed, and Zilog built a production line very rapidly.
-This allowed them to capture about 60 to 70% of the total market for Z80 sales.
-With their own line running, Mostek was given the go-ahead to start sales of their own versions, the MK3880, which provided a second-source for customers which Intel lacked.
-At the time, a second-source was considered extremely important as a start-up like Zilog might go out of business and leave potential customers stranded.
+Following the successful launch of the Z80, Faggin and Ungermann approached Exxon for funding to establish semiconductor fabrication plant.
+Exxon agreed, and Zilog built its own production line, enabling the company to capture an estimated 60 to 70 percent of the total market for Z80 sales.
+Meanwhile, Mostek was authorized to produce a licensed version of the chip, the MK3880, providing a second source for customers, a safeguard that Intel lacked.
+At the time, second-source agreements were considered essential, particularly for startups like Zilog, which carried a higher risk of business failure and supply disruption.

 Comparison with the 8080

 Faggin designed the instruction set to be binary compatible with the 8080 so that most 8080 code, notably the CP/M operating system and Intel's PL/M compiler for 8080 (as well as its generated code), would run unmodified on the new Z80 CPU.
 Masatoshi Shima designed most of the microarchitecture as well as the gate and transistor levels of the Z80 CPU, assisted by a small number of engineers and layout people.
 CEO Federico Faggin was actually heavily involved in the chip layout work, together with two dedicated layout people.
 According to Faggin, he worked 80 hours a week in order to meet the tight schedule given by the financial investors.

-The Z80 offered many improvements over the 8080:
+The Z80 offered multiple improvements over the 8080: